 Arnhem Land, Northern Territory

-A vast region in the north-east of the Northern Territory, Arnhem Land is home to some of Australia’s most beautiful scenery.
-With the land owned by Aboriginal people and accessible only by permit, Arnhem Land is a vibrant stronghold of traditional Aboriginal culture.
+This is a vast region in the north-east of Australia‘s Northern Territory and of importance to the Aboriginal community.
+Arnhem Land is home to some of Australia‘s most beautiful scenery.
+With the land owned by Aboriginal people, the indigenous people of Australia.
+Arnhem land is accessible only by permit for the non indigenous Australian or overseas visitor, Arnhem Land is a vibrant stronghold of traditional Aboriginal culture .

-Like the culture of the Bininj/Mungguy, Yolngu culture is determined by a complex form of kinship.
+Like the culture of the Bininj/Mungguy , Yolngu culture is determined by a complex form of kinship .
 People and things – every stone, fish, river etc – are divided into two moieties, Dhuwa and Yirritja, which are in turn divided into several different groups.
-People must marry someone from the other group, and children take their father’s moiety.
+A Yolngu person must marry an aboriginal person from the other group, and children take their father’s moiety.

 The food staples for people in Arnhem Land were seeds, yams, animals, and fish.
 They ate at least thirty-five different fruits and thirty-five vegetables.
 Food seems to have been abundant, and the women – whose traditional duty was to gather plant-foods – had relatively leisured days.
 A study conducted in October 1948, of a community which had only limited contact with settlers, found that women generally worked only five hours a day in gathering and cooking foods (Blainey, The Story of Australia’s People).